radix2/dockchains/README.md

 ## Background

-Docker containerisation is quickly becoming the preferred de facto software delivery mechanism and for the first time in the history of mankind Blockchain technology provides a universal undisputed public transaction ledger, not requiring trust in any one individual or organisation.
+Docker containerisation is quickly becoming the preferred de facto software delivery mechanism and for the first time in the history of mankind emerging Blockchain technologies are progressing towards a universal undisputed public transaction ledger, not requiring trust in any one individual or organisation.

 ## Problem

 If you subscribe to the belief that Things are better and more economically served by general purpose SoCs (System on Chip) rather than custom designed circuitry it is not far-fetched to believe that Dockers will soon break the confines of the data center cloud and spread as fog to the edges.
-In any case, we will soon be facing some of the following challenges
+In any case, we will soon be facing some of the following challenges:

 - scalability
   - high bandwidth costs